rwf2/Rocket/examples/databases/README.md

 # Rocket Databases Example

-This example makes use of a SQLite database using rusqlite and PostgreSQL using diesel.
-As a result, you'll need to have `sqlite3` and `posgresql` and its headers installed:
+This example show you how to generate and connect to multiple connection pool.
+The contributed connection_pools helper uses `r2d2`,
+so in theory it can support all connection pool that can be handled by `r2d2`.

+This example use 3 different connection pool, PostgreSQL using `r2d2-diesel`, Sqlite using `r2d2_sqlite`, and Redis using `r2d2_redis`.

+In order to run this application, you need to have libraries and headers for those 3:

   * **OS X:** `brew install sqlite`
-  * **Debian/Ubuntu:** `apt-get install libsqlite3-dev`
+  * **Debian/Ubuntu:** `apt-get install libsqlite3-dev libpq-dev redis-server`
-  * **Arch:** `pacman -S sqlite`
+  * **Arch:** `pacman -S sqlite redis postgresql`

 ## Running

 **Before running, building, or testing this example, you'll need to ensure the following:**

-  1. A SQLite database file with the proper schema is present.

-     On a Unix machine or with bash installed, you can simply run the `boostrap.sh` script to create the database.
-The script installs the `diesel_cli` tools if they're not already installed and runs the migrations.
-The script will output a `DATABASE_URL` variable.
+  1. PostgreSQL must be running and Rocket must be configured to use the proper connection.
+     First go to the example directory and copy the provided `.env.example` to `.env`.
+     Second modify the `.env` file to use the correct configuration to connect to your PostgreSQL instance.
+     Third modify the provided `Rocket.toml` `postgres_url` to use the correct configuration to connect to your PostgreSQL instance.

-     You can also install the Diesel CLI and run the migrations manually with the following commands:
+     Fourth run the following commands:

      ```
      # install Diesel CLI tools
-     cargo install diesel_cli --no-default-features --features sqlite
+     cargo install diesel_cli

      # create db/db.sql
-     DATABASE_URL=db/db.sql diesel migration run
+     diesel migration run
      ```

-  2. A `DATABASE_URL` environment variable is set that points to the SQLite database file.

-     Use the `DATABASE_URL` variable emitted from the `bootstrap.sh` script, or enter it manually, as follows:

-     * `DATABASE_URL=db/db.sql cargo build`
-     * `DATABASE_URL=db/db.sql cargo test`
-     * `DATABASE_URL=db/db.sql cargo run`
+  2. Redis must be running and Rocket must be configured to use the proper connection.
+     Modify the provided `Rocket.toml` `redis_url` to use the correct configuration to connect to your Redis server.